serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 The S3 bucket will contain the uploaded files and an index of used signatures.
 There will be no bucket policy, ACLs, or anything; the bucket is private and cannot be accessed from outside without presigned URL.

-The generation and invalidation of the signed URLs will happen on the Lambda@Edge functions, which are triggered in the CloudFront's viewer request stage.
-Functions have a role which allows them to generate the presigned URL, and check if the URL is in the index and write it there if it doesn't yet exist.
+The generation and invalidation of the signed URLs will happen on the Lambda@Edge functions, which are triggered in the CloudFront’s viewer request stage.
+Functions have a role which allows them to generate the presigned URL, and check if the URL is in the index and write it there if it doesn’t yet exist.

 The bucket and CloudFront distribution are defined in the resources block of serverless.yml.
 The bucket name is fetched from an external json file, which is also used in lambda functions due to the limitation of the environmental variables that Lambda@Edge functions have.